CARING FOR YOUR WELL-BEING

 - teach the principle of seva (selfless service) by cultivating compassion, sharing wisdom and making this world a better place

-- teach eco-activism - caring for the planet, the environment and every living being
+- teach eco-responsibility - caring for the planet, the environment and every living being

 - help people to find peace of mind and a deeper purpose in life.

-- make wisdom and practices of bhakti accessible to everyone from all walks of life
+- make wisdom and practices of bhakti yoga accessible to everyone from all walks of life

 - teach the techniques of Bhakti Yoga - mantra meditation, kirtan, seva and musical instruments, etc.